Creating an Electronic Child Care Attendance System

 Configuring the System at DEL

-Even though we are not building a new product from scratch, it will take some time to make small adjustments to suit DEL’s needs, to coordinate the digital attendance system with the child care subsidy programs, and to ensure that DEL staff and trainers understand how to use the program well.
+Even though we are not building a new product from scratch, it will take some time to make small adjustments to suit DEL’s needs, to coordinate the electronic attendance system with the child care subsidy programs, and to ensure that DEL staff and trainers understand how to use the program well.

 Training Providers and Deploying State-wide

 DEL understands that a new process and technology can’t be simply handed out without any supports.
 In phases, DEL will train providers on the new system, ensuring that trainings are delivered in a variety of ways and languages.
 Beginning in January 2018 we will start with an "early adopters" phase of the system roll-out.
 This will give us the opportunity to test out our training and deployment methods with a small cross-section of providers before the full roll-out.
 Then, with lessons learned from the effort, we'll conduct training and make the system available to all providers from late February through March.
-Keep an eye on this page for information on how to volunteer to participate as an early adopter.